 Grand Canyon National Park at a Glance

-Year Established: 1919 |
+Year Established: 1919

-Located: Northern Arizona |
+Located: Northern Arizona

-Size: over 1.2 million acres |
+Size: over 1.2 million acres

-Top Features: Mather Point, Bright Angel Trail and the Historic Grand Canyon Village |
+Top Features: Mather Point, Bright Angel Trail and the Historic Grand Canyon Village

 First Time Grand Canyon Visitors

 For visitors visiting the Grand Canyon for the first time, it is busy from early spring through fall.
 For the most enjoyable visit, arrive at the South Rim entrance gate as early in the day as possible.
 To expedite the process, visitors can get their 7-day entrance pass at the Visitor Center, located in Tusayan.
-It also offer a Grand Canyon IMAX film.
+It also offers a Grand Canyon IMAX film.

 After entering the park, visitors will need to park in one of the four parking lots near the Visitor Center.
 Due to limited parking along the south Rim, visitors should plan on using the Free Grand Canyon Shuttle System.
-With four color coded routes, visitors can see all the major sites.
+With four color-coded routes, visitors can see all the major sites.
 Just pack a bag with the essentials, like refillable water bottles, sunscreen and a hat.

-Located steps from the main parking area, the Main Visitor center is a great first stop for information.
-A short walk away, the awe-inspiring Mather Point is a must see while on the South Rim of the Grand Canyon.
+Located steps from the main parking area, the Main Visitor Center is a great first stop for information.
+A short walk away, the awe-inspiring Mather Point is a must-see while on the South Rim of the Grand Canyon.

 The Grand Canyon Visitors Center

 After exploring the Grand Canyon Visitor Center area, walk outside and head to the edge of the Grand Canyon.
-This where to pick up the Rim Trail to walk to Mather Point, both must-dos.
+This is where to pick up the Rim Trail to walk to Mather Point, both must-dos.

-Places along the South Rim
+Popular Stops on the South Rim

 Yavapai Geology Museum

 Located along the rim between the visitor center and Grand Canyon Village.
-Open from 9 a.m. to 5 p.m.
+Open from 9 a.m. to 5 p.m. with seasonal longer hours.

 Las Vegas National Park Road Trip Itinerary